Venyx Injury Law Logo Colorado personal injury firm lower fee

-Colorado motorcycle fatalities in 2024 — a record high, 24% of all traffic deaths statewide
+Colorado motorcycle fatalities in 2024, a record high and 24% of all traffic deaths statewide

-Adams County traffic fatalities in 2023 — one of the highest county totals in Colorado
+Adams County traffic fatalities in 2023, one of the highest county totals in Colorado

 Fatal

-motorcycle crash confirmed at 120th Ave and Federal Blvd — Westminster's most dangerous intersection
+Motorcycle crash confirmed at 120th Ave and Federal Blvd, Westminster's most dangerous intersection

-more likely to die in a crash on a motorcycle than in a passenger car, per NHTSA
+More likely to die in a crash on a motorcycle than in a passenger car, per NHTSA

-For riders, Westminster's road layout presents a consistent set of hazards: wide arterials that encourage speed, frequent intersection conflicts where drivers don't check for motorcycles, and highway interchanges where the transition from freeway to surface street creates gaps in attention that get people hurt.
+For riders, Westminster's road layout presents a consistent set of hazards.
+Wide arterials that encourage speed, frequent intersection conflicts where drivers don't check for motorcycles, and highway interchanges where the transition from freeway to surface street creates gaps in attention that get people hurt.

-Westminster's Most Dangerous Roads for Riders
+Westminster's Most Dangerous Roads

 These corridors appear consistently in Westminster crash records.
 If you were hurt near any of these locations, that documented history matters for your case.